 - 1. PortState: Display spanning tree status about the switch for per port is forwarding or blocking. - 2.
-Select < Edit>. - 3.
+Select <Edit>. - 3.
 PathCost: Specifies the path cost of the port that switch uses to determine which port are the forwarding ports. - 4.
 Priority: This means priority port, you can make it more or less likely to become the root port. - 5.
-EdgePort: If th port connected to a device which does not understand STP or RSTP, you can set as "No".
-This means switch will keep it in forwarding state. - 6.
-Press Ctrl +A back to action menu line. - 7.
-Select <Save> to save all configure value. - 8.
-On the action menu line you can press Next Page> to configure port9 ~ port26, press Previous Page> return to last page.
+Press Ctrl +A back to action menu line. - 6.
+Select <Save> to save all configure value. - On the action menu line you can press <Next Page> to configure port9 ~ port26, press <Previous Page> return to last page.